Elektrobit/crinit/README.md

 * Install the bash completion script for crinit-ctl, using `-DINSTALL_BASH_COMPLETION={On, Off}`, to the `BASH_COMPLETION_DIR`.
 Default is `On` and default isntall path is `${CMAKE_INSTALL_DATADIR/bash-completion/completions`.
+* Set the `SONAME` of libelos crinit will try to open at run-time.
+Default is auto-detection if elos is present in the build environment or `libelos.so.0` if it is not.

 ## Build Requirements